NASPA Peer Education Conference

 Peer Education Awards

 Every year, the Peer Education Initiatives, a part of the Health, Safety, and Well-being Initiatives of NASPA and carrying forward the legacy of BACCHUS, proudly recognizes outstanding achievements in peer education.
 These awards honor peer educators, their advisors, peer education groups, and programs that exemplify the innovative spirit and commitment to student well-being that BACCHUS pioneered.
-Award finalists will be featured and winners will be announced during the awards ceremony at the annual Peer Education Conference.
+Award finalists will be featured and winners will be announced during the award cermenoy takiong place at the BACCHUS Legacy: Celebrating 50 years of Peer Education extended session on Friday, January 17, from 4:30 PM - 6:00 PM.
 To see past winners, click here. |

 - Outstanding Peer Education Group Award - This award recognizes peer education groups that have done exceptional work on their campuses.
 Awards will be granted to peer education groups that have consistently provided health, safety, and well-being education for students on their campuses in the past year.